ElazarK/content-docs/playbooks/Block_File_Generic.md

-A generic playbook for blocking files from running on endpoints.
+Blocks files from running on endpoints.
 This playbook currently supports Carbon Black Enterprise Response.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.